columnar-tech/dbc/README.md

 print(table)
 ```

-For more examples, see the [documentation](https://docs.columnar.tech/dbc)!
+For more detailed information on using dbc, see the [documentation](https://docs.columnar.tech/dbc).
+Also check out the [ADBC Quickstarts](https://github.com/columnar-tech/adbc-quickstarts) repo to learn how to use ADBC with a variety of languages and databases.

 ## Communications